Flu Season (Parks and Recreation): Cultural references

 In the episode, Ben compares Leslie's delivery of a perfect presentation despite having the flu to basketball player Michael Jordan's showing during the 1997 NBA Finals.
-During the fifth game of the series, Jordan lead the Chicago Bulls to victory despite suffering from a serious case of the flu.
+During the fifth game of the series, Jordan led the Chicago Bulls to victory despite suffering from a serious case of the flu.
 Ben also compares Leslie's speech to the famous home run baseball player Kirk Gibson hit off of pitcher Dennis Eckersley during the 1988 World Series, despite Gibson suffering from injuries to both legs at the time.
 While bonding, Ron and Andy discuss the draft history of the Indianapolis Colts, the NFL football team of Indiana.
 When Andy suggests Ron eat a burrito called the "Meat Tornado", Ron says, "You had me at Meat Tornado," a reference to the line "You had me at hello" from the romantic drama film Jerry Maguire (1996).
 While deluded by the flu, Leslie mistakenly refers to the chamber of commerce as the "Chamber of Secrets", a reference to the fantasy novel Harry Potter and the Chamber of Secrets.
 At one point, while practicing her speech delirious with the flu, Leslie turns to a wall poster and says, "Good evening everyone, I'm Leslie Monster and this is Nightline," a reference to the ABC newsmagazine program.
 Later, while still delirious, Leslie introduces Ben to the presentation audience as "Scott Bakula from Quantum Leap".